 Friday In the early morning you cross the Continental Divide and, after a swift and restful trip through Wyoming, the northern tip of Colorado, and Nebraska, you arrive at Omaha in the evening.
-You will enjoy every minute of your journey on the Los Angeles Limited, one of the nation's finest trains.
+You will enjoy every minute of your journey on one of the Overland Routes luxurious trains.